GenericStartup/Flutter-Calculator/README.md

 # Flutter-Calculator
-This is a scientific calculator built on Flutter and Spring, this was used in our interactive tutorial and demo of Flutter Mobile Development in CS321 at George Mason University.
+This is a scientific calculator 🖩 mobile application built on Flutter and Spring 📱
-# Installation Guide for WINDOWS
+# Installation Guide for Windows

 Step 1: